SheikhBahman/CS-410-Text-Information-Systems-Project/README.md

 # A Classifier for Text Normalization on Twitter

 This project is an implementation of the normalization system described by Jin in this (<http://noisy-text.github.io/2015/pdf/WNUT13.pdf>) paper.
-We have implemented the constrained mode described in the paper.
+We have implemented the constrained mode described in the paper as our course project for CS-410-Text-Information-Systems-Project.

 ## Getting Started